 Christ.
 How many Christianized heathen have we among us?
 How many Paganized Christians?
 How many unchristian religionists?
-Plato or the Stagyrite-some blinded dupe to bewildering metaphysics or systematic theology, or it may be dogmatizing propagator of novel discoveries, revealing a short way to truth and a broad one to Heaven-becomes dictator in the Church of God; and the uncompromising Moloch of party opinion, takes the place and wields the authority of the Bible.
+Plato or the Stagyrite-some blinded dupe to be wildering metaphysics or systematic theology, or it may be dogmatizing propagator of novel discoveries, revealing a short way to truth and a broad one to Heaven-becomes dictator in the Church of God; and the uncompromising Moloch of party opinion, takes the place and wields the authority of the Bible.

 How many in Christian lands, if instructed to do so by a human teacher or human creed, would turn Crusader abroad to pull down and destroy, or Anchorite at home to curse and revile.
-And this too, ostensibly, to purge the conscience from dead works, and deliver themselves from the snare of the devil!
-In all this, the real bullion can only be separated from the alloy by the fire of the assayer's crucible, which we are recommending.
+And this too, ostensibly, to purge the conscience from dead works, and deliver themselves In all this, the real bulfrom the snare of the devil! lion can only be separated from the alloy by the fire of the assayer's crucible, which we are recommending.
 Well, but vice and error are so complicate, so multiform and undetailed, says the wily temporizer, the Pulpit politician.
 Never mind, if the hydra have seven heads, the monster must be beheaded seven times-and this will require not only that the minister have courage, but that he go at it early and continue late.
 Honest severity in the Pulpit, is like the lightning of Heaven-it makes holy what it scathes.
 It resembles the thunderbolt passing through tainted exhalations but to purify them.
-As the ever-varying bursts and touches and throes of nature are parts of her regularity, and essential to her ordained results, so stern collectedness, vigor and daring, are the elements of Pulpit worth and vital means of its success. not less than its generous compassion, lofty trust, and gushing tenderness-which should know no pause, nor ebb, nor bound.
+As the ever-varying bursts and touches and throes of nature are parts of her regularity, and essential to her ordained results, so stern collectedness, vigor and daring, are the elements of Pulpit worth and vital means of its success, not less than its generous compassion, lofty trust, and gushing tenderness-which should know no pause, nor ebb, nor bound.
 And if this be not so upon a large portion of the Church frequenting thousands, who hear us preach the pleadings of piety and the voice of God, will fall unheeded as the sound of household words.

-IV.
-THE HIGH STANDARD OF CHRISTIAN MORALS MUST NOT BE LOWERED TO ACCOMODATE THE DELINQUENT.
+IV The high standard of Christian Morals must not be lowered to accomposate the delinquent.
 The majesty of the Pulpit, and the sacred simplicity of the Christian Altar, should be maintained at the risk of life, and in prospect of the rack and the wheel.
 "Thou shalt not return to them."
 Let the minister sustain the dignity of his high vocation, with unbending firmness, if it cost him the death of Jeremiah, who was murdered in Egypt, or the martyrdom of Paul, in the capital of heathen Rome.